Linear Programming - Model Formulation & Graphical Method

-The present section serves the purpose of building your vocabulary of the terms frequently employed in the description of Linear Programming Models.
+The present section serves the purpose of building your vocabulary about the concepts.
+The following key or basic terms are frequently employed in the description of Linear Programming Models.

 Linear Function